 School staff members shall ensure that all disciplinary procedures and consequences meet the developmental stages of the Early Childhood student.
-Keep in mind that behaviors that seem inappropriate for older students may be typical behavior for preschool-age students.
-The school administration and staff may consult and collaborate with the Early Childhood Office in the development and administration of discipline/remediation measures.
+Keep in mind that behaviors that seem inappropriate for older students may be typical appropriate behavior for preschool-age students.
+The school administration and staff may consult and collaborate with the Early Childhood Office in the development and administration of discipline/remediation measures interventions and consequences.
 This includes the instructional coach or Exceptional Child Education (ECE) resource teacher assigned to the location as well as coordinators and specialists in the Early Childhood Office.
 Consultation with the Early Childhood compliance specialist must occur when an out-of-school placement is being considered.
 Approval is required from the Early Childhood director and assistant superintendent for out-of-school placement of an Early Childhood student.

-Range of Responses to Early Childhood/Preschool Behavior
+Range of Responses to Interventions and Consequences for Early Childhood/Preschool Behavior